sallyom/claw-vault/README.md

 a `secretProviderIntegrations.vault` preset that OpenClaw can use as a plugin-managed exec SecretRef provider.

+The repository and package are named `claw-vault`, but the OpenClaw plugin id is `vault`.
+Config that references the plugin-managed provider should use `pluginIntegration.pluginId: "vault"`.

 ## SecretRef IDs

 By default, SecretRef ids use this convention: